nadamedhat27/Full-Stack/Front-End/Readme.md

 # Global Intructions

-## How to get errors in you webPage
+## How to get errors in your webPage

 - ### Right click, and select inspect